 To be eligible for the competition, teachers must register for, download, and teach the “Rays Awareness” lesson plan which is part of Sun Smart U, The Skin Cancer Foundation’s free and interactive Sun Smart U education program about sun protection.
 “Rays Awareness” can be taught in one or two class periods, and is available as a PowerPoint presentation, as well as in interactive whiteboard formats SMART and Promethean.

-Sun Smart U was designed in accordance with National Health Standards for middle and high school students and may be particularly useful to Health and Physical Education teachers.
-The cornerstone of the program is the “Rays Awareness” lesson plan, which includes:
+Sun Smart U was designed in accordance with National Health Standards for middle and high school students.
+Highlights of the program include:

-> - a True/False activity to gauge students’ existing knowledge of skin cancer;
+- a True/False activity to gauge students’ existing knowledge of skin cancer;